MOEAFramework/MOEAFramework/docs/dataStore.md

 file://results?populationSize=100&seed=1#greeting
 ```

-The `datastore` CLI tools provides a number of operations that can be performed, including listing contents, reading or
+The `datastore` CLI tools provide a number of operations that can be performed, including listing contents, reading or
 writing to blobs, etc.

 <!-- bash:.github/workflows/ci.yml [datastore] -->